Dog Training or Behavior Problem? Try Flower Remedies

 Bottom line: be prepared to look honestly at your dog and see if her needs have evolved over time.

-What I like about flower essences for dogs
+What I like about Bach flower remedies for dogs

-Besides the obvious behavioral benefits, there are quite a few reasons I like flower essences as a dog behavior-improvement tool.
+Besides the obvious behavioral benefits, there are quite a few reasons I like flower remedies as a dog behavior-improvement tool.

-Flower essences are unique in their ability to restore balance to emotions without sedating the dog or changing his personality.
+Flower remedies are unique in their ability to restore balance to emotions without sedating the dog or changing his personality.

-Flower essences are non-toxic and safe for pets of all ages, sizes, and health conditions.
+Flower remedies are non-toxic and safe for pets of all ages, sizes, and health conditions.

-Flower essences are not habit-forming.
+Flower remedies are not habit-forming.
 Your dog will not become dependent on taking them.

-Flower essences do not interact with your pet’s medications, other supplements or therapies.
+Flower remedies do not interact with your pet’s medications, other supplements or therapies.

-Flower essences work very subtly and will not produce a “drugged” effect.
+Flower remedies work very subtly and will not produce a “drugged” effect.

-Are there disadvantages to using flower essences for dogs?
+Are there disadvantages to using Bach flower remedies for dogs?

 Well, I listed this under “what I like”, but I suppose if you’re hoping for something that will change your Border Collie into a Bloodhound (or vice versa), then no, they won’t do that.
 They won't change the fundamental nature of your dog’s character or personality.